Premier Cardiac and Vascular

 Every year, nearly 800,000 people in the United States have a stroke, and it’s the leading cause of serious long-term disability.
 At Premier Cardiac and Vascular in Springfield and Fredericksburg, Virginia, Anita Banerjee, MD, FACC and Ashok Talreja, MD, FACC, FHRS, focuses on prevention and helps you lessen your risk factors for suffering a stroke.
-For a consultation with cardiology specialist Dr. Banerjee, call the office today or book an appointment online.
+For a consultation with the team, call the office today or book an appointment online.

 A stroke occurs when blood flow to your brain is cut off, depriving the cells of nutrients and oxygen resulting in brain cell death.
 When the brain cells in that area die, it may affect the systems attached to those cells, such as memory or motor function.